styliteag/docker-keepalived-with-labels/README.md

 Take care to link your environment file to `/container/environment/XX-somedir` (with XX < 99 so they will be processed before default environment files) and not  directly to `/container/environment` because this directory contains predefined baseimage environment files to fix container environment (INITRD, LANG, LANGUAGE and LC_CTYPE).

-#### Make your own image or extend this image

-This is the best solution if you have a private registry.
-Please refer to the [Advanced User Guide](#advanced-user-guide) just below.

 ## Advanced User Guide

 ### Under the hood: osixia/light-baseimage